UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

       - having base environment always active
    - Not recommended at HPC2N
    - At the other clusters, handle with care!
-   - However, on Bianca this is the most straight-forward way to install packages (no ordinary internet)

 +------------+---------------------------------+
 | HPC cluster| Conda vs venv                   |